Dr Olga Kenton

 Qualifications

-• PhD Creative Writing, University of Birmingham
+• PhD in Creative Writing, University of Birmingham

 • BA/MA in Creative Writing, Maxim Gorky Literature Institute, Moscow